bendardenne/medor/README.md

   2. Teach me about some useful technologies.

 As a result, it's probably a bit bloated.
 I'm not sure anyone really needs a time tracking tool that uses dbus.
-Who know, it's a jungle out there.
+Who knows, it's a jungle out there.

-it's a work in progress.
+It's a work in progress.

+# TODO

+* Figure out logging and better error handling
+* Generate reports
+* Add a comment field to activities ?